On higher-spin ${\mathcal{N}=2}$ supercurrent multiplets: Conformal higher-spin supercurrents

 Here we have employed the shorthand \bea {D}^{ij} = {D}^{\a(i} \bar{D}_\a^{ j)} ~, \qquad \bar{D}^{ij} = \bar{D}_{\ad}^{(i} \bar{D}^{\ad j)} ~. \eea In the special case $m=n=s$, the supercurrent $J^{\a(s) \ad(s)}$ is restricted to be real.
 This case was first described in \cite{HST}.
 Setting $n = 0$, the conformal supercurrents $J^{\a(m)}$ instead satisfy

 Finally, when $m=n=0$, $J$ is real and corresponds to the conformal supercurrent of \cite{HST,Sohnius,KT} \bea D^{ij} J = 0 ~, \quad \bar{D}^{ij} J = 0 ~. \eea The above constraints imply that, at the component level, $J^{\a(m) \ad(n)}$ contains a number of conserved currents.
 The component analysis of $J^{\a(m) \ad(n)}$ can be performed in two stages.
 First, each supercurrent $J^{\a(m) \ad(n)}$ can be decomposed as a collection of conformal $\cN=1$ supercurrent multiplets, which is discussed in appendix \ref{appendixA}.
-Second, every conformal $\cN=1$ supercurrent can be reduced to components to result with several ordinary conformal currents.
+Second, every conformal $\cN=1$ supercurrent can be reduced to components, resulting in several ordinary conformal currents.
 This stage is described in \cite{KR19}.
+One can find a general local solution to the constraints \eqref{SC1}, \eqref{SC2} and \eqref{SC3} using the $\cN=2$ superspin projection operators \cite{Hutchings}.